Whistleblowers: The UK Perspective

 - the deliberate concealment of information about any of the above.

 Since 2013, to make a qualifying disclosure the worker must reasonably believe that the disclosure is in the public interest.
 ‘Public interest’ is not defined, but in Chesterton Global and Verman v.
-Nurmohamed , the Court of Appeal decided that the interests served by the disclosure do not have to extend outside the workplace.
-The Court found that four considerations are relevant:
+Nurmohamed, the Court of Appeal decided that the interests served by the disclosure do not have to extend outside the workplace.
+Four considerations are relevant:

 - the number of people affected by the disclosure;

 - the nature of the interests affected and the extent to which those interests are affected by the wrongdoing disclosed;